-According to the Statistical Report of Asylum, "the increase of refusals [of applications for international protection] in recent years in Portugal, does not reflect an eventual increased restriction to international protection in the country, instead mirrors the increase of the number of applications for international protection [by applicants] of nationalities whose recognition rate [...] has been minimal in the general context of EU 28 as well".3 This assessment seems to be exclusively linked to an analysis of the most representative nationalities and to the position of SEF, falling short from an analysis of the quality of the procedures.
+The Statistical Report of Asylum 2021 recognises the increase in the number of rejections of applications for international protection in recent years.3 It is argued that such an increase "[...] does not reflect an eventual increased restriction to international protection in the country, instead mirrors the increase of the number of applications for international protection [by applicants] of nationalities whose recognition rate [...] has been lower in the general context of EU 27 as well".4 As in the 2020 edition, this analysis seems to be exclusively grounded on the assumption that most applications are linked to personal/economic reasons (an explanation offered by SEF to the authors) and to the low recognition rates of the most representative nationalities in corresponding years.
+The report does not conduct an analysis of the quality of the asylum procedure and decisions adopted therein.

-Gender/age breakdown of the total number of applicants: 2020
+Gender/age breakdown of the total number of applicants: 2021

 Number Percentage

-Total number of applicants 1002 100%
+Total number of applicants 1,537 100%

-Men 804 80.2%
+Men, incl. children 1,051 68.4%

-Women 198 19.8%
+Women, incl. children 486 31.6%

-Children 193 19.3%
+Children 415 27%

-Unaccompanied children 96 9.6%
+Unaccompanied children 97 6.3%

 Source: SEF (data).
-Rates are calculated by AIDA on the basis of such data.
+Rates are calculated by AIDA on the basis of the data provided.